MOOCdb/MOOCdbDocs/docs/Translation software.rst

      - csv
      - contains forum posts etc made by the users

-One of the problem with our current delivery is that a user is identified by a number of items ; id, user_id, username, hashid, name, first_name, last_name and it is not clear how they are linked and where they are redundancies.
-We automatically link and clean this up and create a hash_id per user and have mechanisms to store user information with multiple hash.

     #.
 Unzip tracking log file
         All raw data files in ``data/raw/<course_name>`` have the same prefix in the format of ``<course_name>__<creation date>``, we will